christophhagen/HealthKitExtensions/Readme.md

 - Dedicated types for all sample types
 - Automatic unit conversions and metadata handling
-- Typed reading and saving functions on `HKHealthStore`
+- A wrapper around `HKHealthStore` for easier querying and saving

-## Examples
+## Samples

 ### Creating samples